Now that I’m settled up in Manchester, I’m often asked by friends and family to recommend a great place for them to stay in the city when they visit.

-under the guidance of head chef andrew green, the restaurant uses local suppliers as much as they can, showcasing the quality and flavours of the region in all their glory. we started with a delicious sampler of mamucium’s signature lancashire onion soup, which paired lamb braised onions with a hearty lamb broth, topped with a crisp lancashire cheese croûte. as a main, it was hard to pass up the himalayan salt aged lancashire rib eye steak, served with vine plum tomato, roasted garlic and wild mushrooms, although the lobster macaroni cheese did look – and smell – utterly divine.
+Under the guidance of head chef Andrew Green, the restaurant uses local suppliers as much as they can, showcasing the quality and flavours of the region in all their glory.
+We started with a delicious sampler of Mamucium’s signature Lancashire onion soup, which paired lamb braised onions with a hearty lamb broth, topped with a crisp Lancashire cheese croûte.
+As a main, it was hard to pass up the Himalayan salt aged Lancashire rib-eye steak, served with vine plum tomato, roasted garlic and wild mushrooms, although the lobster macaroni cheese also did look – and smell – utterly divine.

-once i’d checked out of my room i took the opportunity to pop next door into the newly opened mamucium cafe and scout out it’s potential as another work-away-from-home spot in the city: fresh coffee & pastries fast wifi close to the train & tram stops
+Once I’d checked out of my room I took the opportunity to pop next door into the newly opened Mamucium cafe and scout out it’s potential as another work-away-from-home spot in the city: fresh coffee & pastries × fast wifi × close to the train & tram stops = WINNER!

-definitely a place i’ll be heading back to soon!
+It’s definitely a place I’ll be heading back to soon!

-my stay at hotel indigo and dinner at mamucium were provided free of charge in exchange for social media coverage, but this blog post, photography and views expressed are entirely my own.
+My stay at Hotel Indigo and dinner at Mamucium were provided free of charge in exchange for social media coverage, but the thoughts and views expressed in this blog post are, as always, my own.